gentle yoga: 10 restorative poses for renewal

 Gentle yoga is a form of Hatha yoga that emphasizes slow, gentle movements, deep breathing, and relaxation.
-It is often described as a more accessible and less physically demanding style and is suitable for people of all ages and fitness levels.
+Others describe it as a more accessible and less physically demanding style, suitable for people of all ages and fitness levels.

 Key Takeaways